-Important safety measures will change these graduation ceremonies from those held in the past.
+Important safety measures have changed graduation ceremonies from those held in the past.
 In order to adhere to social distancing guidelines, the following information is provided:

 - Students must order cap & gown online.
 Delivery will be mid-July.
 Click below to order your cap and gown.

 - Graduates and guests are required to maintain social distancing while in the Pensacola Bay Center.

 - Face masks are required.
 Please bring your own.

 - Seating will be limited in order to adhere to social distancing guidelines.
 Therefore, a limited number of tickets will be issued for guest admission.

 - RSVP is required!
 Tickets will be issued after RSVP is made.

 - There will be no replacement of lost tickets.

 - Tickets may be picked up from 10:00 a.m. – 12:00 p.m. on Monday, July 27th in the parking lot of Building 2 on the Pensacola campus in a drive-thru fashion.
 If a student is not able to pick up tickets at this time, tickets will be available for pick up in the Admissions office after 1:00 on July 27.
 The Admissions office is open Monday – Thursday from 7:30 a.m. – 6:00 p.m. and on Friday from 7:30 a.m. – 4:00 p.m.
 Students must make arrangements to pick up tickets since tickets are required for admittance to the Pensacola Bay Center.
 Contact graduation staff at email@example.com with any questions.